 Stuff is going down at The lake house.
-Figuratively and literally. (click on link to check out the first two lake house posts).
-I hate showing ‘before’ and ‘progress’ pics without ‘afters’, i do.
-Its like wine tasting where you taste it and then spit it into a bucket – sure, still kinda fun, but ultimately very unsatisfying (not to mention uncivilized and disgusting).
+Figuratively and literally (click on link to check out the first two lake house posts).
+I hate showing ‘before’ and ‘progress’ pics without ‘afters.’
+It’s like wine tasting where you taste it and then spit it into a bucket – sure, still kinda fun, but ultimately very unsatisfying (not to mention uncivilized and disgusting).
 No climax.
 No cathartic release.
 No fun at all.
-But i’ll do it anyway.
-I’m a masochist (and a sadist, sorry) like that. (ooh, ‘Design Masochism’ could be a great new name for the show…., no?)
+But I’ll do it anyway.
+I’m a masochist (and a sadist, sorry) like that. (ooh, ‘Design Masochism’ could be a great new name for the show….no?)

 Here is your taste (or tease….or torture):

 Nobody is living here right now, that’s why its messy – my computer, my potato chips and bottle of water are making them look like shut-ins, but it was our mess.
 And this is all the staged furniture – not the homeowners.
 It was all just staged to sell the house, then left there to be the new homeowners burden (it is now all donated).